nxzef/sabdaroopa/README.md

 - Android SDK (Min: 24, Target: 34)
 - Kotlin 1.9.0+

-**Note**: This is for educational reference only.
+**Note**: This repository is for educational reference and portfolio demonstration.
 Creating derivative works or redistributing is not permitted without explicit permission.
+See [COPYRIGHT](COPYRIGHT) for full terms.

 ---